 - if you are taking sucralfate (Carafate), take it at least 2 hours after you take gemifloxacin.

-- tell your doctor if you or anyone in your family has or has ever had a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death) or if you have or have ever had a slow or irregular heartbeat, or a heart attack, an aortic aneurysm (swelling of the large artery that carries blood from the heart to the body), high blood pressure, peripheral vascular disease (poor circulation in the blood vessels), Marfan syndrome (a genetic condition that can affect the heart, eyes, blood vessels and bones), or Ehlers-Danlos syndrome (a genetic condition that can affect skin, joints, or blood vessels).
+- tell your doctor if you or anyone in your family has or has ever had a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death).
+Also, tell your doctor if you have or have ever had a slow or irregular heartbeat, a heart attack, an aortic aneurysm (swelling of the large artery that carries blood from the heart to the body), high blood pressure, peripheral vascular disease (poor circulation in the blood vessels), Marfan syndrome (a genetic condition that can affect the heart, eyes, blood vessels and bones), or Ehlers-Danlos syndrome (a genetic condition that can affect skin, joints, or blood vessels).
 Also, tell your doctor if you have a low level of potassium or magnesium in your blood.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking gemifloxacin, call your doctor.